Stop Images Loading Automatically in Mail for iOS to Reduce Data Usage & Speed Up Email

 In an ideal world, this setting would be adjustable per connection, meaning for Wi-Fi connections the entire images would load, and for cellular data connections the images would not load.
 Though all iOS devices can reduce bandwidth usage with this trick, but it may be the most beneficial for 3G and LTE equipped models that are on tight data plans.

-This is an excellent trick from MacWorld, and if you are on a smaller data plan, you should strongly consider using it.
+This is an excellent trick for many reasons, and if you are on a smaller data plan, you should strongly consider using it.

 Added Benefit: Speeds Up Mail App on Older iOS Devices